 - A previous shoulder injury: tendinopathy, rotator cuff tears, bursitis.

-A practitioner will start by manually assessing the shoulder joint and performing orthopedic movement tests.
+A practitioner will start by manually assessing the shoulder joint and performing orthopaedic movement tests.
 These tests will assess if a painful arc is present, which indicates shoulder impingement.
 The names of the main tests are Hawkins, Empty can, and Neer tests.

 Treatment for supraspinatus tendonitis